 ordered 15 A380s and some other planes in a deal worth US$15 billion.

-09 June 2010 - An A380-900 stretch version of the plane is under consideration with Emirates expressing interest in buying some.
-Unknown if they will be painted black and have tinted windows and an XL sized sunroof.
+09 Jun 2010 - An A380-900 stretch version of the plane is under consideration with Emirates expressing interest in buying some.
+Unknown if they will be painted black, have tinted windows and an XL sized sunroof.